 It is evident from examining recent security breaches that many organizations have security lapses related to people and process failures (including the application of configurations, encryption, patches, and quality code).
 These factors continue to outweigh the impact of pure-play technology failures.
 To clean up their recent shortcomings and longer-term technical debt, CEOs and Boards of Directors must establish cyber-attack mitigation strategies, while CISOs, CSOs, and other security executives must re-imagine their security practices by analyzing them from all angles.
-The key takeaway is that companies need to adopt defense-in-depth strategies and make their company "unappetizing" to attackers.
-Real change will require a bottom-up and top-down approach, management and user training, and line-of-business conformity with required operating procedures.
-Moreover, C-level and Board members should directly participate in the oversight of strategic design and implementation, as well as acknowledge approval and participation via signatory signoff.
+The key takeaway is that companies need to adopt zero trust security and defense-in-depth strategies and thereby make their company "unappetizing" to attackers.
+In addition, organizations need to start investing in quantumresistant cryptography, since current encryption methods will become obsolete as quantum computing systems mature and enter the marketplace.
+Real change will require a bottomup and top-down approach, management and user training, and line-of-business conformity with required operating procedures.
+Moreover, C-level and Board members should directly participate in the oversight of strategic design and implementation, as well as acknowledge approval and participation via signatory sign-off.
 Anything less will simply aid in continuing the upward trajectory of cyber-attack successes.

-Furthermore, the lack of cloud service provider (CSP) transparency remains an issue and an exposure in 2024.
+Furthermore, the lack of cloud service provider (CSP) transparency remains an issue and an exposure in 2025.
 During the pandemic, many companies accelerated their move to the cloud - and instituted cloud-first policies for new applications under development.
 Part of the problem here is that the exact causes of some CSP outages are not publicly reported.
 This creates enough uncertainty that there is "room" for some providers to imply that some (if not most) breaches may have been caused by customers' failures, even if that is not the case.
 Cloud contracts are exceptionally vendor-biased to ensure that liabilities are reduced to minimums - that should give companies pause as responsibilities are virtually wholly shifted to user organizations in practice.

 On the compliance front, countries and localities worldwide will continue to pass their own privacy acts, adding to a growing patchwork of requirements across geographies - and making full compliance a struggle for firms that operate in multiple regulatory regions.
 IT executives will be hard-pressed to keep up with compliance requirements globally until they can fully automate the processes, reducing the time it takes to align implementations to widely varying governance policies.
 To address these issues, IT executives will need to work with auditors and regulators to develop automated processes that will enable continuous compliance while reducing the cost of compliance and risk exposure.
-This may prove to be an area where genAI can be of value.
-If that happens, 2024 will be the year when enterprises start becoming audit-ready, allowing them to truly integrate compliance into the development cycle and production software.
+This will be an area where genAI can be of value.
+If that happens, 2025 will be the year when enterprises start becoming audit-ready, allowing them to truly integrate compliance into the development cycle and production software.

-DevSecOps / DataOps - The trend toward DevOps and DevSecOps - along with SRE (site reliability engineering) and DataOps for more effective data analytics - continues into 2024.
+DevSecOps / DataOps - The trend toward DevOps and DevSecOps - along with SRE (site reliability engineering) and DataOps for more effective data analytics - continues into 2025.
 However, progress will remain slow as most companies are still a long way from adopting these methodologies as standards for their application-development processes.